payalvishwakarma11/hand-gesture-subway-surfers/README.md

 ---

-Made with ❤️ using MediaPipe + TensorFlow + OpenCV
+Made with using MediaPipe + TensorFlow + OpenCV
+---

+## 👩‍💻 About Me
+Hi, I'm **Payal Vishwakarma**, an AIML student passionate about building real-world AI projects.
+⭐ If you like this project
+Give it a ⭐ on GitHub!